-In 1669 Intendant Talon gave 1,000 livres to Peré and 400 to Adrien Jolliet, and both set off “to go and reconnoitre to see whether the copper mine situated to the north of Lake Ontario . . . is rich and of easy extraction.”
-Peré however was apparently interested chiefly in the furs which he collected from among the Ottawa Indians and at Sault Ste.
+Jean Peré probably arrived in Canada before 1660, where he signed several documents, among them a petition, dated 15 Aug.
+1659, against the surgeon François Belleman.
+After Intendant Talon* gave 1,000 livres to Peré and 400 livres to Adrien Jolliet, the two set off in 1669 “to go and reconnoitre to see whether the copper mine situated to the north of Lake Ontario . . . is rich and of easy extraction.”
+Peré, however, was apparently interested chiefly in the furs that he collected among the Ottawa indigenous people and at Sault Ste.
 Marie.
-Talon complained that he was slow in fulfilling his mission and presenting a report on it.
+Talon complained that he was slow in fulfilling his mission and presenting a report.
 Finally it was learned that the explorer had discovered mines in the region around Lake Superior.

-In 1677 Peré was at Cataracoui.
-In November 1679 Intendant Duchesneau accused him of being a coureur de bois: he informed the minister, Seignelay, that Peré, having been at Orange to sell his furs to the English, had been taken prisoner by the local governor and sent to Major Andros at Manate (Manhattan, N.Y.).
+Peré’s marriage record, dated 17 Jan.
+1673, states that he was a merchant by occupation.
+In 1677 he was at Cataracoui.
+In November 1679 Intendant Duchesneau* accused him of being a coureur de bois: he informed the minister, Seignelay, that Peré, having been at Orange to sell his furs to the English, had been taken prisoner by the local governor and sent to Major Andros at Manate (Manhattan, N.Y.).
 The latter, added Duchesneau, had treated Peré very well, since he wanted to make use of him with a view to establishing trade relations with the Ottawas.

 We find Jean Peré back at Quebec in 1692 and 1693, pleading a case before the Conseil Souverain.
-He seems to have returned to France subsequently, since at the time of a lawsuit opened in 1698 before the same tribunal he had a court Officer represent him and signed a power of attorney on 12 June 1699 at La Rochelle.
-These legal differences were debated at Quebec until March 1700.
-As Peré was still absent at this period, it is not known whether he was still alive.
+He seems to have returned to France subsequently, since at the time of a lawsuit opened in 1698 before the same tribunal he had a court officer represent him and signed a power of attorney on 12 June 1699 at La Rochelle.
+These legal differences were debated at Quebec in his absence until March 1700.

 He had given his name to a river that rises in Lake Nipigon and empties into the southwest end of James Bay.
 On a map Franquelin noted: “R. du Perray which is the name of the first European to navigate this river as far as Hudson Bay.”